oskar-fornander/sermon/README.md

 * sermon show P371              #Show particular sermon by ID
 * sermon list                   #Show (all) sermons in a list
 * sermon search joh             #Search and list sermons by ...
-* sermon new                    #Add new sermon
+* sermon new                    #Add new sermon [id, title, context, reference(s), introduction, message, (related), comment, report]
-    * sermon add-service P371       #Add a new service to an existing sermon
+    * sermon add-service P371       #Add a new service to an existing sermon [date, place, notice on service]
-        * sermon attach-manuscript P371 #Add a manuscript to a sermon
+        * sermon attach-manuscript P371 #Add a manuscript to a sermon [manuscript link]
-        * sermon attach-recording P371  #Add a recording to a sermon
+        * sermon attach-recording P371  #Add a recording to a sermon [date, type, link]
+        * sermon attach-resource P371   #Add a resource to a sermon [link]
 * sermon edit                   #Edit an existing sermon, its meta data and links
 * sermon export html            #Create a html overview of all sermons, to browse in mobile
 * sermon export podcast         #Export sermon for podcast